-Most whole plant foods are pretty alkaline when measured against animal based foods, so in general a whole food plant based diet will lead to less chronic inflammation in the body over time.
+Most whole plant foods are pretty alkaline when measured against animal based foods, so in general whole food plant based eating will lead to less chronic inflammation in the body over time.
 Chronic inflammation is not only the driver behind many diseases but according to this NCBI study conducted on over 7,000 people, it can also promote obesity and weight gain in the longer term.

 Nearly ALL natural, whole plant foods contain high amounts of antioxidants which are known to help combat the chronic inflammation that can lead to weight gain.
 Also, filling your body with the most nutrient dense foods possible will help to curb hunger and sugar cravings due to the fact your body will be obtaining all the nutrition it needs.

 A healthful plant based diet is naturally high in fiber and low GI, which of course boosts fullness and satiation levels.
 Feeling satiated after a meal through eating a combination of complex carbohydrates, protein, and a little healthy fat will go a long way towards stopping you snacking, and will also give you a ‘slow burn’ of energy to see you through to your next meal WITHOUT the need for in-between snacking.

 Many plant foods are known detoxifying foods that will help to neutralise free-radical damage in the body.
 Free-radicals accelerate the aging process by damaging protein, cells, and your DNA.
 This damage is called oxidation, and is something that should be negated as much as possible if you wish to look and feel great for as long as possible.